mozilla/data-docs/src/cookbooks/bigquery/access.md

 There are many methods that you can use to access BigQuery: both interactive and programmatic.
 This document provides some basic information and pointers on how to get started with each.

+It is worth pointing out that all internal access to BigQuery is logged and periodically audited by Data Engineering and Operations for cost and other purposes.

 ## Table of Contents

 <!-- toc -->